 Let us now remove police and other bargaining units from the equation, and what remains is the administrative staff.
 How can the chief administrative officer implement such a policy where salaries correlate to performance?

 The performance appraisal process begins with incremental changes that the staff can acclimate to as opposed to a massive overhaul of the system.
 Until recently, staff received annual increases regardless of well they performed.

 The hope is that the organization realizes that holding staff accountable for performance appraisals has benefits.
 Properly documenting what each department is responsible for implementing with effective leadership will allow the administration to analyze deficiencies or uncover strengths not otherwise known.

 The eight steps used to measure performance will create a strategy for administrators to utilize in helping the organization succeed.

 One – Evaluation

 The first step in the process is evaluating the organization.
-To properly conduct the evaluation, a comparison to a previous year is crucial in order to effectively determine success or failures to the measures set in place.
+To properly conduct the evaluation, a comparison to the previous year is crucial.
+This must be used in order to effectively determine the success or failures of the measures set in place.
 It provides an opportunity to re-evaluate the overall intent of adjusting to improve the success of the organization.

 Control is the second step in the process.
-The managers have their tools to implement the changes and can hold staff accountable if any of the measures did not produce the intended results.
+The managers have the tools to implement the changes and can hold staff accountable if any of the measures did not produce the intended results.

 The third step is the budget.
 This step is critical since it focuses on financial allocations and what projects or initiatives require funding.
 It is also important to note that within local government, there is a limited amount of resources available, where careful consideration of each proposed change is essential.
 There is also the differing opinion of legislators and administrators who may differ on what is considered a priority.